jupyterhub/jupyterhub/docs/source/reference/sharing.md

 ## Share or revoke access to a server

-To modify who has access to a server, you need the permission `shares` with the appropriate _server_ filter.
+To modify who has access to a server, you need the permission `shares` with the appropriate _server_ filter, and access to read the name of the target user or group (`read:users:name` or `read:groups:name`).
 You can only modify access to one server at a time.

 ### Granting access to a server